Minnesota and Wisconsin

 There are strict time frames that must be followed to complete a valid 1031 Exchange.
 The exchanger must identify their replacement property within 45 days after their relinquished property is sold and complete their exchange within 180 days or the due date of their tax return for the year in which the relinquished property is sold, whichever comes first.
 More information on the steps in a forward 1031 exchange can be found here.

 A typical 1031 Exchange is called a forward exchange.
 During a forward exchange, the exchanger sells their relinquished property and then acquires the replacement property in that order.
-It is possible to complete a reverse 1031 Exchange where the replacement property is acquired before the relinquished property is sold.
+It is possible to complete a reverse 1031 Exchange where the replacement property is "acquired" before the relinquished property is sold.
 The process for a reverse exchange is much more complex than a forward exchange.
-Here at Gain 1031 we are able to arrange for reverse exchange facilitation.
+Here at Gain 1031 we are able to facilitate a reverse 1031 exchange.

 We welcome any questions on exchanges that you might have.
 Please contact us.